xthan/smplxd/README.md

 ψ the facial expression parameters.

 ## News
+- 9 Apr 2024: The code is modified to support scale, translation, and displacement for the SMPL model, which could be further used for downstream applications, e.g., register and animate a 3D scan [code](https://github.com/xthan/smplreg)
 - 3 November 2020: We release the code to transfer between the models in the SMPL family.
 For more details on the code, go to this [readme file](./transfer_model/README.md).
 A detailed explanation on how the mappings